ryanmokeefe/mocha-chai-supertest/readme.md

 ```

-We can write a test that verifies the response is an array:
+We can write a test that verifies the response is an array...

 ```javascript
 it("should return an array", function(done){